NicholasTD07/nanoc-blog-site/content/posts/2016-01-25-new-blog-site-with-nanoc.md

 ## Create a Site with Nanoc

-After you have all the gems ready, run `nanoc create-site . -f` to create a site while you are in the site directory. `-f` is needed because the directory already exists.
+After you have all the gems installed, run `nanoc create-site . -f` to create a site while you are in the site directory. `-f` is needed because the directory already exists.